I Am Minding My Own Business.

 [sigh]

-Say, if you happen to see any of these dear folks, please tell them I haven't given up - I'll find a way to bring th
+Say, if you happen to see any of these dear folks, please tell them I haven't given up - I'll find a way to bring them home.

 Because I sure do miss 'em.